 2. City projects.
 The DRB shall review each Building Permit application for a development project by any City agency or department, for which review is required by Subsection B (Applicability), above.
-Notwithstanding other provisions of this section, the review shall be for the purposes of providing advice to the Council, Redevelopment Agency, or Housing Authority, respectively2, and shall not abrogate the authority of the Council, Redevelopment Agency, or Housing Authority to make any final determination regarding a development project.
+Notwithstanding other provisions of this section, the review shall be for the purposes of providing advice to the Council, Redevelopment Agency or its Successor Agency, or Housing Authority, respectively, and shall not abrogate the authority of the Council, Redevelopment Agency, or Housing Authority to make any final determination regarding a development project.